lbusett/insert_table/README.md

 Usage
 -----

 Upon installing, `inserttable` registers a new RStudio Addin (**Insert Table**) that can be used to easily insert a table in a `Rmd` document.
-To use it, open a `Rmd` document and, with the cursor within a `r` chunk and select "Addins --&gt; Insert Table".
+To use it, open a `Rmd` or `R` document and select "Addins --&gt; Insert Table".

-These are the two main **use modes**:
+There are two main **use modes**:

 ### Launch the addin with the cursor on a empty line

 In this case, a GUI will open allowing you to **select the desired output format** ( `kableExtra`, `DT` and `rhandsontable` are currently implemented), and to **edit the content of the table**.
-After clicking **Done** the Addin will add in the `Rmd` document the code needed to generate the table in a nice `tribble` format (thanks to Miles McBain's [`datapasta`](https://github.com/milesmcbain/datapasta) package!) to allow easier editing, and also the code needed to render it with the selected output format using some default options, as can be seen below:
+After clicking **Done** the Addin will add in the file the code needed to generate the table in a nice `tribble` format (thanks to Miles McBain's [`datapasta`](https://github.com/milesmcbain/datapasta) package!) to allow easier additional editing, and also the code needed to render it with the selected output format using some default options, as can be seen below:

 ![](man/Figures/animation_1.gif)